Option 1: Install a new Microsoft Dynamics CRM Server 2013 deployment

 Follow these steps to install Microsoft Dynamics CRM Server 2013 that will use a SQL Server 2008 cluster.

-Using the SQL Server documentation for the appropriate SQL Server edition, install and configure SQL Server and create a SQL Server cluster.
+Using the SQL Server documentation, install and configure SQL Server and create a SQL Server cluster.
 The basic steps include the following:

 Collecting the information that you must have to create the virtual server.
 This can include a cluster disk resource, IP addresses, network names, and the nodes available for the cluster.

 Performing SQL Server Setup.
 After the necessary information is entered, the Setup program installs a new instance of SQL Server on the local disk of each node in the cluster and installs the system databases on the shared disk that is specified as part of the cluster configuration.
 The SQL Server program files are installed on each cluster node.
 During the cluster configuration, a virtual server is created.